 High-alcohol wines (like dark red wines and dessert wines) tend to have a higher calorie content.
-As most wines are ‘dry’ (in terms of the sugar level, rather than how fruity they taste), the alcohol content is a good guide to the working out how many calories are in a wine.
+As most wines are ‘dry’ (in terms of the sugar level, rather than how fruity they taste), the alcohol content is a good guide to working out how many calories are in wine.

-These key factors can determine how many calories are in a bottle of wine – and, eventually, how many calories are in a glass of wine you serve yourself from that bottle!
+These key factors can determine how many calories are in a bottle of wine – and eventually, how many calories are in a glass of wine you serve yourself from that bottle!